Uttarakhand tunnel collapse: Rat-hole miners begin manual drilling to reach trapped workers

 A member of the team said they are expecting to drill through the debris in 24 hours if they do not encounter rocks.

+Rat-hole mining is a primitive coal extraction method involving digging small tunnels through soil and other debris.
+Miners will go through an 800-millimetre pipe, drill manually and remove the debris using shovels, reported NDTV.

-A section of the under-construction tunnel on the Brahmakhal-Yamunotri national highway in the Uttarkashi district collapsed in the early hours of November 12.
-The tunnel is part of the Char Dham Road Project to build all-weather roads in Uttarakhand.
+The under-construction tunnel on the Brahmakhal-Yamunotri national highway in the Uttarkashi district is part of the Char Dham Road Project to build all-weather roads in Uttarakhand.
+A section of it collapsed on November 12, trapping 41 workers.

-The rescue operation entered its 17th day on Tuesday.
-Earlier, an auger machine was being used to drill through the rubble.
+The operation to rescue the workers entered its 17th day on Tuesday.
+At first, an auger machine was being used to drill through the rubble.
 The machine had drilled through nearly 46 metres of debris and about 10 metres to 15 metres were remaining.
-However, on November 24, the blades of the auger machine broke inside the pipes, resulting in the rescue work being halted.
-Subsequently, Uttarakhand Chief Minister Pushkar Singh Dhami announced that the rescue teams would have to resort to manual drilling.
+However, on November 24, the blades of the auger machine broke, halting the rescue work.

 On Monday, a team familiar with the rat-hole mining method, accompanied by Army engineers and technical personnel, began manually drilling through the debris.
 They were able to push through pipes around 0.9 metres further through this method.